DanilSuits/probabilityKata/log.md

 So we introduce a new constructor, to handle float to float more correctly.
 A quick check in the IDE shows me that the correct constructor is being invoked.

+## REFACTOR

+And then we implement the original constructor in terms of the new one.